deu/palemoon-overlay/README.md

 from even the very latest of the tags/commits at that git repo above!

-This very repo, heavily modified (not much in either though) from deu's repo, (this one) is not an overlay per se.
-Some ideas I hope might be used in the original repo though...
+This very repo, heavily modified from deu's repo, (this one) is not an overlay per se, not for use with layman.
+But some ideas I hope might be used in the original repo though...

-But this one is not an overlay per se.
-Rather, I deploy it in my /usr/local/portage/ instead.

-Go and read the Local_Overlay on Gentoo wiki, if you don't know how to deploy it:
+Rather, this one for deployment via /usr/local/portage/ instead (as far as I was able to use it).

+The requiered prerequisite knowledge is at:

 https://wiki.gentoo.org/wiki/Overlay/Local_overlay

-The above is the prerequisite knowledge.

 Old versions of palemoon and palemoon-bin are there but are unmodified, and I didn't try compiling any of them.
 No time.
 Forget about them in this repo.